 Source: National Association of REALTORS® absorption-rate framework.
 NAR considers ~6 months the equilibrium between supply and demand; below favors sellers, above favors buyers.

-At 2.69 months, we're in seller's market territory.
-That means well-priced homes are moving, and sellers have more leverage than they did a year ago.
+At 2.9 months, we're in seller's market territory.
+That means well-priced homes are moving, and sellers have leverage.
 But this isn't 2021 — we're not seeing bidding wars on every listing.
 Overpriced homes still sit.
 Buyers can still negotiate on properties that aren't perfectly priced.
 It's a seller's market with nuance, and that's actually a healthy place to be.

 Thinking About Buying in Redding?